bertreb/pimatic-hass/README.md

 The device type of a Pimatic device determines the Home assistant Device type that is created in Home Assistant device.

-Currently the following Pimatic devices are supported.
+Currently the following types of Pimatic devices are supported.

 |Pimatic  |direction | Hass | States
 |------------|:--------:|----------|-------------------|